-1 D • 1 1 Dillar Incompanying and iterian and and states for the form 1.
-Firms or 1.1 Bidder Incorporation, constitution or Bidder incorporation, constitution or legal status [attach copy of Members of of the document or letter of intent] IVCA ine document of tener of them?
-JICA Place of constitution or incorporation: [indicate] Headquarters for the activities: [indicate] 1.2 Power of attorney of the signatory to the Bid [attach.]
-T annual quantities invoiced are: [indicate the equivalent quantit in local currency and corresponding years according to the Bi in reference to ITB 5.3(b).
+1. Firms or Members of JVCA 1.1 Bidder Incorporation, constitution or legal status [attach copy of the document or letter of intent]Place of constitution or incorporation: : [indicate]Headquarters for the activities: [indicate] 1.2 Power of attorney of the signatory to the Bid [attach.]
+The annual quantities invoiced are: [indicate the equivalent quantities in local currency and corresponding years according to the BDS in reference to ITB 5.3(b).
 1.3 The experience in design and construction of works of a similar nature and size is in [indicate the number of projects according to the information specified in ITB 5.3 (c)] [The Employer prefers that the Bidder's experience include comprehensive works design and construction but shall accept that the requirements for experience be met by projects built and designed separately.
 In the next table, quantities shall be stated in the same currency used in item 1.2 before.
 Also detail projects designed, under construction or committed to implement, including estimated dates for completion]